NACUBO Benchmarking Tool

 NACUBO is pleased to present the newly expanded NACUBO Online Benchmarking Tool.
 This new complimentary member benefit allows current NACUBO member institutions to create customized reports and compare institutional aid practices against a self-selected peer group.

-The tool, developed by NACUBO and the Exeter Group using IBM/Cognos Business Intelligence software, was originally unveiled during a session at NACUBO’s 2007 Annual Meeting in July and has been expanded to include new data each year since 2009.
+The tool, developed by NACUBO and the Exeter Group using IBM/Cognos Business Intelligence software, was originally unveiled during a session at NACUBO’s 2007 Annual Meeting, and has been expanded to include new data each year since 2009.

 Data Currently Available in the Tool

-At present time, the online tool is available to institutions that participated in the 2012 NACUBO Tuition Discounting Study, the 2012 NACUBO Endowment Study, or the 2011 NACUBO Student Financial Service Survey.
-If your institution participated in one or more of these studies, you may now login to "My NACUBO" to access the online tool.
+At present time, the online tool is available to NACUBO-member institutions that participated in the 2014 NACUBO Tuition Discounting Study, the 2014 NACUBO-Commonfund Study of Endowments, or the 2014 NACUBO Student Financial Service Survey.
+If your institution participated in one or more of these studies, AND your institution is a current NACUBO member, you may now login to "My NACUBO" to access the online tool.

 How To Login